 Acknowledge Your Emotions

-For your health and wellness, it is imperative to allow yourself to feel your emotions, acknowledge them, and work through them.
-Friends, family members, counselors, therapists, or religious advisors are all resources to help you process your emotions and eventually let them go.
+When you hear that your ex is getting remarried, you may be heartbroken, grief-stricken, relieved, elated, angry, scared, or any combination of these emotions.
+All of these are normal, and it’s imperative to allow yourself to feel these emotions, acknowledge them, and work through them.
+Friends, family members, counselors, therapists, or religious advisors are all resources that can help you process your emotions and eventually let them go.

 Protect Your Kids from Your Emotions

-Your children, however, should not experience your emotions to this news.
-Your children will have their own reactions to this news, and it’s your job to be their sounding board for processing their emotions.
-Their response may be very different from yours, and you don’t want to confuse them or make them feel like they have the “wrong” reaction.
-Remember, they are going to have lots of questions and concerns too, and you need to be there for them.
+Your children, however, should not experience your emotions to the news that your ex is getting remarried.
+Your children will have their own reactions, and it’s your job to be their sounding board for processing their emotions.
+Their response may be very different from yours, and you don’t want to confuse them or make them feel like they had the “wrong” reaction.
+Remember, they might have questions and concerns too, and you need to be there for them.
 The calmer you are, the more at ease your children will be with this new situation.

 Don’t Be the Middleman

-Don’t try to be the intermediary between the kids and the new spouse.
-Encourage the kids to talk to your ex directly about any concerns or problems they are having with the new spouse, so your ex can address the issue.
-Encourage your kids to find common ground with your ex’s new spouse, so they can start to build a positive relationship.
+Avoid serving as the intermediary between the kids and your ex’s new spouse.
+Encourage the kids to talk to your ex about any concerns or problems they’re having with the new spouse, so they can address the issue directly.
+It’s important to let your kids form their own relationship with your ex’s new husband or wife without getting involved.

-The more prepared you are, the more prepared you will be to answer your children’s questions openly, honestly, and consistently, which will go a long way in ensuring they successfully adjust to the changes a new marriage brings to your family dynamic.
+The more prepared you are, the more you will be able to answer your kids' questions openly, honestly, and consistently.
+This will go a long way in ensuring that they successfully adjust to the changes a new marriage will bring to your family dynamic.